-- 4 Guidelines for the Special Landscape Areas - 4.1 This part of the guidance provides: - Assistance to developers, land managers and decisionmakers on appropriate actions to ensure each Special Landscape Area is protected, managed or enhanced; and - Assistance to the Council in planning decisions (including proposals for wind energy developments), commenting on land management proposals (including proposals for forest and woodland planting) and monitoring landscape change.
+This part of the guidance provides:

+- Assistance to developers, land managers and decisionmakers on appropriate actions to ensure each Local Landscape Area is protected, managed or enhanced; and - Assistance to developers, the Council and community bodies in (respectively) submitting, deciding and commenting on planning decisions. - Assistance to the Council and other bodies in commenting on land management proposals, including proposals for forest and woodland planting, and monitoring landscape change.